Advisory Committee Bios

-Gary Robinson graduated from the University of Winnipeg in 1991 with a BA, majoring in psychology.
+Gary Robinson graduated from the University of Winnipeg in 1991 with a BA.
 He graduated from Robson Hall law school at the University of Manitoba in 1996.
 He articled with Legal Aid Manitoba in Winnipeg and was called to the bar in 1997.
 Gary has practised mainly criminal law since then.

-Gary is the President of the Legal Aid Lawyers Association.
+Gary is the President of the Legal Aid Lawyers Association since 2019.

-Gary is appointed a member of the Advisory Committee for a period of two years effective September 17, 2019.
+Gary was first appointed a member of the LAM Advisory Committee for a period of two years effective September 17, 2019.

 Neil Cohen is Executive Director of Community Unemployed Help Centre, a former lay bencher with the Law Society of Manitoba (2014-2020) and member of the executive (2018-2020).
 Neil has served on several Law Society committees since his initial appointment to the Discipline Committee in 2010.
 He previously represented the Law Society on the National Action Committee on Access to Justice in Civil and Family matters, served as co-chair of the Law Society’s Access to Justice Steering Committee and chaired its Access to Justice Stakeholders Committee.

 Prior to becoming a lay bencher, Neil served as a part-time Commissioner with the Automobile Injury Compensation Appeal Commission from 2004 to 2014.